DonaldWhyte/double/README.md

 ### Defining a Mock

 Mocking a `trait` requires two steps.
-One to generate the mock `struct` that will implement the mock, and another to generate the bodies of the mocked `trait` methods.
+One to generate the mock `struct` that will implement the mock and another to generate the bodies of the mocked `trait` methods.

 For step one, we use the `mock_trait` macro.
 This takes the name of the mock `struct` to generate and a list specifying all of the `trait`'s methods, their arguments (omitting `self`) and their return values (specifying `-> ()` if the method does not return a value).